oderby/5calls-ts-react-redux/README.md

-# react-typescript-starter
+# ts-react-redux
-Complete setup to start a new React project using Typescript.
+In-Progress setup to start a new React/Redux project using Typescript.

 ## It includes